demonxix79/demonxix79/README.md

 ##  ***WARNING!
 YOU MIGHT RIGHT NOW WASTING YOUR TIME ON THIS PROFILE!
 GO READ ITCH.IO PROFILE FOR MORE INFORMATION ABOUT ME!
 [LINK HERE](https://strangerxix79.itch.io/)***
-**But If Need Only Things About Coding & My OpenSource Project, Then You At Rigth Place!**
+**But If You Need Only Things About Coding & My OpenSource Project, Then You At Rigth Place!**

 # Welcome To Official stanger.Main() GitHub Profile! #
 For What I Will Use It: